redstone-finance/redstone-oracles-monorepo/packages/casper-connector/rust/contracts/README.md

 get_prices(feed_ids: List[U256], payload: List[U8]): Tuple2     // Public/Contract
 ```

-The function process on-chain the `payload` passed as an argument and returns a `Tuple2` of aggregated values
+The function processes on-chain the `payload` passed as an argument and returns a `Tuple2` of aggregated values
 (of each feed passed as an identifier inside `feed_ids`) and the min timestamp of the data.

 The method doesn't modify the contract's storage.